-THIS AGREEMENT made as of the day of, 20
+THIS AGREEMENT made as of the day of , 20

-BETWE EEN:
+BETWI EEN:

 VISTA GOLD CORP.
 7961 Shaffer Parkway, Suite 5 Littleton, Colorado, U.S.A.
 80127

-(hereinafter called the "Corporation")
+(hereinafter called the "Corporation n'')

 AND:

 c/o Vista Gold Corp.
 7961 Shaffer Parkway, Suite 5 Littleton, Colorado, U.S.A.
 80127

-(hereinafter called the "Participant")
+(hereinafter called the "Participant" ")

 WITNE SSES THAT WHEREAS:

-A. The Corporation has established a stock option plan, a copy of which is annexed as Schedule A (the "Plan");
+A. The Corporation has established a stock opti ion plan, a copy of which is annexed as Schedule A (the "Plan");

-The Participant is a director, officer or employee of the Corporation or of one of its subsidiaries or a person who sconsulting or other services to the Corporation and has been designated as a "Participant" under the Plan by the f Directors of the Corporation.
+B. consulti Corpora The Participant is a director, officer or emng or other services to the Corporation and hattion.

-NOW THEREFORE in consideration of the sum of One Dollar now paid by the Participant to the Corporation eipt whereof is hereby acknowledged by the Corporation) and other good and valuable consideration, it is agreed the parties hereto as follows:
+whereo NOW THEREFORE in consideration of the fis hereby acknowledged by the Corporation ws:

 1. INTERPRETATION

-in the Pl In this Agreement defined or capitalized words and terms used herein shall have the meanings ascribed to them an unless otherwise defined in this Agreement.
+otherwi In this Agreement defined or capitalized wor se defined in this Agreement. rds and terms use ed herein shall have the meanings a scribed to them in the Plan unless

 2. GRANT OF OPTION

-Corpora The Corporation hereby grants to the Participant, subject to the terms and conditions set forth in the Plan and reement, an irrevocable right and option (the "Option") to purchase Common Shares of the tion (the "Shares") at the price of Cdn/US\$ per Option at any time after the date or dates set forth with respect to the number of Shares shown opposite such date or dates:
+of Cdn/ The Corporation hereby grants to the Partic ocable right and option (the "Option") to pure US\$ per Option at any time after the or dates: chase oration (the "Shares") at the price

-Date No. of Shares Vested until the close of b ousiness on the day of, (the "Expiry Date").
+Date No. of Shares Vested until the close of business on the day of, (the "Expiry Date").